Barking Riverside: Governance

 The local authority is Barking and Dagenham London Borough Council.
 Since 2022, most of the development is within the Barking Riverside ward, which returns three councillors.
 Some western sections of Barking Riverside are in the Thames View ward, which returns two councillors.
 For elections to the London Assembly it is part of the City and East constituency.
 For elections to the UK Parliament it is within the Barking constituency.

-As of 2015, the two roads giving access to the development are still privately owned by the developers.
+As of 2015, the two roads giving access to the development were still privately owned by the developers.

 Geography

-The 443 acre site has planning permission for 10,800 homes and is expected to have a population of approximately 26,000 people.
+The 443 acre site had planning permission for 10,800 homes and was expected to have a population of approximately 26,000 people.
+In 2026, Barking Riverside Ltd secured revised outline consent to deliver up to 20,000 homes - almost double the original consent.
 It is located between the A13 road and Barking–Rainham railway line to the north and the River Thames to the south.
 It has 1.2 mi of riverside frontage.
 The intention is to create three neighbourhood centres.
 To the north is the Thames View Estate and to the west is Creekmouth.
 To the south of Barking Riverside and over the River Thames is the large housing development of Thamesmead.